susam/lab/linux/x/sysvinit/README.md

-An Example SysVInit Script
+An example sysvinit script
 ==========================
-This is a tiny example that sets up a Python 2 program named `foo.py` as service foo.
+This is a tiny example that sets up a Python 2 program named `foo.py` as a service.

 The `Makefile` contains two targets: